ssfsx17/sky-islands/readable.md

 **Elemental Lance** - 6 energy - 2 Action Points - Type: Line - Range:
 30 feet - Target: All in the 30-foot line - Creates a spike of elemental energy in a straight line.
 Uses your magical stats and is opposed by magical stats.
-If your Magical Accuracy is more than 1.5x a target's Magical Evasion, then you cause an additional effect based on the element used.
+If your Magical Accuracy is more than 1.5x a target’s Magical Evasion, then you cause an additional effect based on the element used.
 Refer to *Elemental Shot* for the additional effect.